 “Watch” mode: useful data for everyday use or to prepare for your outing.

-In “watch” mode, i.e., outside of navigation, the watch displays four types of a display comprising, on the same screen, 2 to 3 information: a fixed primary data and various information that can be displayed.
+In “watch” mode, i.e., outside of navigation, the watch displays four types of a display comprising, on the same screen, 2 to 3 information: a fixed primary data and various information displayed.
 Scroll by pressing a button.

 - Date and time of day (fixed), seconds, the number of steps, battery charge indicator, sunrise and sunset times, weather trend (variation in atmospheric pressure).

-- Altitude or atmospheric pressure (fixed), temperature, times of sunrise and sunset, altitude or atmospheric pressure, the graph of pressure or height over the last 12 or 24 hours.
+- Altitude or atmospheric pressure (fixed), temperature, sunrise and sunset, altitude or atmospheric pressure, the graph of pressure or height over the last 12 or 24 hours.

 You can alternate the displays by merely pressing a button (a button to change screens and a button to scroll through the data within a screen)